is an award-winning writer and filmmaker, teacher and editor, lecturer

 - Invite Phil Cousineau

-to lecture or lead a workshop on creativity, writing, pilgrimage, mythology, travel, sports, and more topics;
+to lecture or lead a workshop on creativity, writing, pilgrimage, mythology, travel, sports, beauty

-- Inquire about writing or film consultations with Phil Cousineau
+- Inquire about writing or manuscript consultations with Phil Cousineau

 - Invite Phil Cousineau